What is Study Abroad at UC?

 - Tuition fees for postgraduate courses are calculated on a course-by-course basis.
 Tuition fees for a Study Abroad programme containing postgraduate courses may therefore be higher than the undergraduate flat fee.

-- Insurance which meets UC requirements $310 NZD per semester in 2018 for Studentsafe-University insurance (costs vary depending on selected provider).
+- Insurance which meets UC requirements - NZ$375 per semester in 2023 for Studentsafe - student insurance (costs vary depending on selected provider).
 All students are required to have medical and travel insurance which meets UC requirements.

-- Living costs costs may vary but you should budget for approximately $7,500 NZD per semester.
+- Living costs may vary depending on your accommodation and lifestyle choices.
+You should budget for approximately NZ$1,700 per month, excluding airfares and tuition.

 Most Study Abroad students stay at Ilam Apartments on campus, which offers an accommodation package for Study Abroad students.